BUY PREGNANCY TESTS & OVULATION TESTS

 Diagnosis

 A routine ultrasound exam is the easiest way to diagnose PCO.
 In most cases, women with PCO don’t have any symptoms, so they find out about their condition by accident.
 For some women, mild symptoms such as having irregular periods or light abdominal cramps might prompt them to visit the doctor’s office, where they might discover their condition.
-If you have PCO, your ultrasound might reveal multiple ovarian follicles.
+If you have PCOS, your ultrasound might reveal multiple ovarian follicles.

 How common is it to have PCOS and endometriosis?